telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 Let's examine in detail the different elements included in the payload:

--   entities and attributes for short, in JSON) define which context elements will be included in  the notification message.
+-   entities and attributes define which context elements will be included in the notification message.
     In this example, we are specifying that the notification has to include the temperature attribute for entity Room1.
 -   The callback URL to send notifications is defined with the